 - In mapping to resource elements, if the DCI associated with the PDSCH uses C-RNTI or semi-persistent C-RNTI and if the higher-layer parameter semiOpenLoop is set for subframe PDSCH or the higher-layer parameter semiOpenLoop-STTI is set for slot/subslot PDSCH or if the DCI associated with the PDSCH is of format 7, a pair of resource elements , shall be used in the mapping if and only if

 - the complex-valued symbols and can be mapped to resource elements and in the same OFDM symbol and the same PRB with , where is an even number and starts from 0 at the lowest subcarrier of the PRB.

+For a UE with the higher-layer parameter blindSubframePDSCH-Repetitions set to TRUE, this clause applies to each of transmissions indicated by the repetition number in DCI format 1A with CRC scrambled by C-RNTI in UE-specific search space.

 <Unchanged parts are omitted>